David has some interesting ideas and views about the happenings regarding computers and the internet.

 - A graphics editor program, such as MS Paint, Gimp, Photoshop, etc.

-- The font "Impact", which should already been on most Windows computers.
+- The font "Impact", which should already be on most Windows computers.

 - The ability to change the font to have white text with a black outline.
 A stroke effect should also be used in programs such as Photoshop.